uvacobi/rna_seq_lesson/aligning.md

 ## 1.2 Align reads to reference genome

-In some tools like hisat2 creating the sequence alignment files (bam-files) is done in two steps. first the aligning it self.
-After that the alignment file will be filtered for instance to only contain the reads that actualy map to the genome.
-This is done with sam flags in samtools view (with the ‘-F 4’ all the unmapped reads will be removed).
+In some tools like hisat2 creating the sequence alignment files (bam-files) is done in two steps.
+First the aligning is done.
+After that the alignment file will be filtered for instance to only contain the reads that actually map to the genome.
+This is done with SAM flags in samtools view (with the ‘-F 4’ all the unmapped reads will be removed).
 STAR on the other hand has a build in filter and also a sort function.
 So the output is ready to use for downstream tools.

 First of course we will need to create a directory to output the alignment files